e-vasiltsov/fs-size-checker/README.md

 </p>
 <br/>

-A powerful CLI tool for analyzing file and directory sizes.
-Signals errors via standard exit codes when specified size limits are exceeded, providing precise file system size management and seamless CI/CD integration.
+A lightweight CLI tool for analyzing file and directory sizes.
+Signals errors via standard exit codes when specified size limits are exceeded

 ## Features